ruszkowski89/Docker/README.md

-# This is my Docker training repository
+# This is my Docker repository for training purposes